-System designers and techs in this field can choose from certificate programs and associate’s or bachelor’s degree programs.
+System designers and techs in this field can choose from certificate programs and associates or three to five-year bachelor’s degree programs.

-HVAC certification requirements for the installer will vary from state to state, but will usually involve on the job training and a post-secondary education.
+HVAC certification requirements for the installer will vary from state to state, but will usually involve on-the-job training and post-secondary education.
 The majority of mechanics and installers will begin training at technical schools or community colleges.
 These programs will typically culminate in a certificate or diploma.
-The training program you choose will need to be accredited through a certifying organization.
-In addition to a training program, an installer will usually be required to complete a two to four yearlong apprenticeship, before being eligible for certification.
+The training program you choose will need to be accredited through a certifying organization, such as the EPA.
+In addition to a training program, a certified HVAC installer will usually be required to complete a two to four yearlong apprenticeship, before being eligible for certification.

 Installers will receive training in the handling of refrigerant units and the standards of storage and transportation.
-Programs that deals with refrigeration techniques might also be referred to as HVACR programs.
+Programs that deal with refrigeration techniques might also be referred to as HVACR programs.

 Please read our posts on Master Specialist Certification and further professional level certification in order to join professional organizations in the field, including the Refrigeration Service Engineers Society HVAC certification here